pulumi/upgrade-provider/README.md

   -h, --help                            help for upgrade-provider
       --java-version string             The version of pulumi-java-gen to target.
       --kind strings                    The kind of upgrade to perform:
                                         - "all":     Upgrade the upstream provider and the bridge.
-Shorthand for "bridge,provider,code,pf".
+Shorthand for "bridge,provider,code".
                                         - "bridge":  Upgrade the bridge only.
                                         - "provider": Upgrade the upstream provider only.
-                                        - "pf": Upgrade the Plugin Framework only.
                                         - "code":     Perform some number of code migrations.
                                         - "check-upstream-version": Determine if we need to upgrade the upstream provider.
 For use in CI only." (default [all])
       --major                           Upgrade the provider to a new major version.